Chapter 3:

 "Ah, don't think so, sugar."

-The voice came from behind us, but before we could turn to investigate, a large, blunt object was smacked against the sides of our heads, knocking us out cold.
+The voice came from behind us, but before we could turn to investigate, a large, blunt object caught us both on the side of our heads, knocking us out cold.

 "Captain!
 Captain!"